-"In truth, the relevance of an emergency is that it may give rise to a necessity to act in the interests of the assisted person. without first obtaining his Emergency the consent. is however not criterion or even а pre-requisite; it is simply а frequent origin of necessity which impels intervention.
-The principle of the is one necessity, not of emergency." (at 24)
+"In truth, the relevance of an emergency is that it may give rise to a necessity to act in the interests of the assisted person, without first obtaining his consent.
+Emergency is however not the criterion or even a pre-requisite; it is simply a frequent origin of the necessity which impels intervention.
+The principle is one of necessity, not of emergency." (at 24)

-(IB) PREVENTION OF CRIME
+(2) PREVENTION OF CRIME